HyperviewHQ/hyperview_docs/documentation/user-guide/extracting-data/index.md

 - By exporting grid data as a spreadsheet
 - By writing an API client that integrates with the Hyperview API

 This topic covers exporting grid data.
-You can explore the Hyperview API in OpenAPI/Swagger format from *Help → Hyperview API* (only recommended for technical audiences).
+You can explore the Hyperview API in OpenAPI/Swagger format from *Help → API Explorer* (only recommended for technical audiences).

 ## Exporting grid data